dnlvarga/dnlvarga.github.io/Web/idor.md

 ```

-## Bypassing Encoded References
-We cutilize Burp Comparer and fuzz various values and then compare each to our hash to see if we find any matches.
-If the hash was being calculated on the front-end, we can study the function and then replicate what it's doing to calculate the same hash.

 ## IDOR Insecure Function Calls
 While IDOR Information Disclosure Vulnerabilities allow us to read various types of resources, IDOR Insecure Function Calls enable us to call APIs or execute functions as another user.
 Such functions and APIs can be used to change another user's private information, reset another user's password, or even buy items using another user's payment information.
 In many cases, we may be obtaining certain information through an information disclosure IDOR vulnerability and then using this information with IDOR insecure function call vulnerabilities. <br>
-The ability to modify another user's details also enables us to perform several other attacks.
+- The ability to modify another user's details also enables us to perform several other attacks.
 One type of attack is modifying a user's email address and then requesting a password reset link, which will be sent to the email address we specified, thus allowing us to take control over their account.
-Another potential attack is placing an XSS payload in the 'about' field, which would get executed once the user visits their Edit profile page, enabling us to attack the user in different ways. <br>
+- Another potential attack is placing an XSS payload in the 'about' field, which would get executed once the user visits their Edit profile page, enabling us to attack the user in different ways.
-On many occasions, the information we leak through IDOR vulnerabilities can be utilized in other attacks, like IDOR or XSS, leading to more sophisticated attacks or bypassing existing security mechanisms.